Armannini History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Armannini Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Armannini family to the New World and Oceana
+Migration of the Armannini family

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Armannini or a variant listed above: John Arman, who arrived in Philadelphia, Pennsylvania in 1834; Giovanni Armano, age 23, who arrived in America on April 2, 1881, aboard the "Ville De Marseille".